 As set out in the 1972 agreement between the United States and Israel that established the BSF, the Foundation is governed by a Board of Governors consisting of 10 members, five from each country, appointed by the respective governments.
 The Board is responsible for determining financial and policy issues of the Foundation.
 The Board meets twice a year, once in Jerusalem and once in Washington D.C.
 The chair and vice chair of the BSF alternate annually between the two countries.

-• Prof. Abraham (Avi) Israeli, Israel - Chair
+• Prof. Abraham (Avi) Israeli, Israel - Vice-Chair

 Chief Scientist, Ministry of Health; Hebrew University - Hadassah School of Public Health